Sysinfocus/dynamic-tokens/README.md

 ---

 **Note:**
-The Dynamic Tokens are an expirement to make API calls safer and it is not recommended to use in production in any way.
+The Dynamic Tokens are an experiment to make API calls safer and it is not recommended to use in production in any way.